 Most recently Jones was with WTAE, the ABC affiliate in Pittsburgh, PA, where he spent two years as a reporter and anchor.
 Prior to that, he fulfilled the same role at WHSV in Harrisonburg, VA.
 During his tenure as morning news anchor at WHSV, the station was awarded 'Best Morning News Show' by the Virginia Association of Broadcasters.

 Jones has distinguished himself as a solid reporter, covering stories including the dedication of the Flight 93 Memorial in Shanksville, the contentious 2010 Pennsylvania Governor’s race, and the trial of former Penn State assistant coach Jerry Sandusky.
+In 2013, he won an Emmy award for the mid-Atlantic's best morning newscast for his anchoring during a breaking news story.

 Jones serves on the board of Main Line Deputy Dog, an organization that helps people with physical challenges or mental health concerns train their own dogs to be fully-certified service dogs.
 In his free time he enjoys playing the guitar and piano as well as exploring the local restaurant scene.